ridingrails/BlueBird/README.md

 ```
 **Usage**

-Go to the BlueBird deployment url to use the API.
+Go to the BlueBird deployment url (http://ec2-52-26-140-189.us-west-2.compute.amazonaws.com:5000 + endpoint path) to use the API.
 As a JSON API, the consumer will be responsable for choosing a format for response consumption.

 The API currently features 2 endpoints, decribed below: